Bandwidth Communications Services Agreement

 In addition, and notwithstanding anything contained herein to the contrary, Customer shall defend Bandwidth Indemnified Parties from and against any and all Claims made against Bandwidth by third parties as a result of (a) your or any End User’s use, or misuse, of the Services; (b) the use or operation of Customer Equipment; or (c) a Customer Application, including, without limitation, any Claims that a Customer Application, or your or any End User’s use of a Customer Application, infringes or misappropriates such third party’s intellectual property rights.
 Customer will indemnify and hold Bandwidth Indemnified Parties harmless from any Damages awarded against Bandwidth or for settlement amounts approved by Customer for such Claims.

-Bandwidth will defend Customer Indemnified Parties from and against any Patent Infringement Claim.
-Bandwidth will indemnify and hold Customer Indemnified Parties harmless from any Damages awarded against a Customer Indemnified Party or for settlement amounts approved by us for a Patent Infringement Claim.
+Bandwidth will defend Customer Indemnified Parties from and against any IP Infringement Claim.
+Bandwidth will indemnify and hold Customer Indemnified Parties harmless from any Damages awarded against a Customer Indemnified Party or for settlement amounts approved by us for an IP Infringement Claim.

-Notwithstanding the foregoing, Bandwidth has no obligation under this Section 9.2 with respect to Patent Infringement Claims (a) arising from your use of the Services in a manner other than what is contemplated, permitted, or prescribed by this Agreement; (b) arising out of our compliance with your specific requests, where such Patent Infringement Claims would not have arisen but for such compliance; (3) arising from the combination with, addition to, operation or use of the Services with other applications, products or services where the Services would not by themselves be infringing; or (c) arising from Services for which there is no charge.
+Notwithstanding the foregoing, Bandwidth has no obligation under this Section 9.2 with respect to IP Infringement Claims (a) arising from your use of the Services in a manner other than what is contemplated, permitted, or prescribed by this Agreement; (b) arising out of our compliance with your specific requests, where such IP Infringement Claims would not have arisen but for such compliance; (c) arising from the combination with, addition to, operation or use of the Services with other applications, products or services where the Services would not by themselves be infringing; (d) arising solely out of the use of Third-Party Services resold to the Customer and/or integrated into or with the Services pursuant to this Agreement; or (e) arising from Services for which there is no charge.

-If any Service becomes, or is likely to become, the subject of an Patent Infringement Claim, Bandwidth may at our option and expense: (1) secure the right to continue using the Service; (2) replace or modify the Service to make it non-infringing; or (3) if we cannot reasonably accomplish the foregoing options, terminate this Agreement upon written notice without liability, or, if applicable, terminate the Services that are the subject of any Patent Infringement Claim and refund you any unused pre-paid fees.
+If any Service becomes, or is likely to become, the subject of an IP Infringement Claim, Bandwidth may at our option and expense: (a) secure the right to continue using the Service; (b) replace or modify the Service to make it non-infringing; or (c) if we cannot reasonably accomplish the foregoing options, terminate this Agreement upon written notice without liability, or, if applicable, terminate the Services that are the subject of any IP Infringement Claim and refund you any unused pre-paid fees.

 9.3 Third-Party Claim Procedure